MicroEJ/VEEPort-Espressif-ESP32-S3-DevKitC-1-N8R8/README.rst

 The board can be powered by USB cable or external 5V power supply.

-Please refer to the Espressif documentation available `here
+Please refer to the |MANUFACTURER| documentation available `here
 <https://docs.espressif.com/projects/esp-idf/en/v5.0/esp32s3/hw-reference/esp32s3/user-guide-devkitc-1.html#getting-started>`__
 for more details.